rmuif/web/README.md

 When prompted, select to use an existing [Google Analytics account](https://support.google.com/analytics/answer/1009618?ref_topic=3544906&authuser=0) or to create a new account.
 If you choose to create a new account, select your [Analytics reporting location](https://firebase.google.com/docs/projects/locations), then accept the data sharing settings and Google Analytics terms for your project.
 5. Click **Create project** (or **Add Firebase**, if you’re using an existing GCP project).

-Firebase automatically provisions resources for your Firebase project.
-When the process completes, you’ll be taken to the overview page for your Firebase project in the Firebase console.

 ### Create a Cloud Firestore database